About

 Supporting Services

-For those in need, transportation will be available for the 2024-25 school year.
+For those in need, transportation services are available during the school year to the District 21 Health Center.

-Advocate Health is our operating partner and employs a medical director, a family nurse practitioner, a social worker, and a medical assistant.
+Advocate Health is our operating partner and employs a medical director and a family nurse practitioner.

 Medical Director